suryadanny/AI-Assistant/README.md

 ## Key Functionalities

 ### Command Parsing
-- Parses commands to determine the required task.
+- The task indentification is driven by the local LLM
-  - Example: Commands with "email" activate `GSuiteService`, while "PDF" invokes `PdfService`.
+  - Example: Commands with "message or implying message" activate `GSuiteService`, while "PDF or document" invokes `PdfService`.

 ### Email Management
 - Automates sending and replying to emails.